bbangert/be.groovie/2012/03/26/new_blog_software_again.rst

                 ])
         return post_links

-Of course, the other nice bit is that I get all the Sphinx_ extensions for use in my blog.
-And the best bit, no more mental context switching to write a blog post.
+It's quite nice that I get all the Sphinx_ extensions for use in my blog, and there's no more mental context switching to write a blog post vs. writing project documentation for my open-source projects.

-And of course, its awesome to be able to drop a graphviz diagram into my blog with no effort. :)
+Dropping a graphviz diagram into my blog also became trivial.

 .. graphviz::